Italy national football team results (unofficial matches)

 This is a list of the Italy national football team's unofficial results from their inception to the present day that are not accorded the status of official internationals, not being recognized by FIFA.
 Player appearances and goals in these matches are also not counted in their totals.

 1890s

-An early attempt to create an Italy national team occurred on 30 April 1899, when an Italian selection played a Swiss eleven, losing 0–2 in Torino.
+An early attempt to create an Italy national team occurred on 30 April 1899, when an Italian selection played a Swiss eleven, losing 0–2 in Turin.

 1910s

 1917

 In June 1917, Italy faced the Belgian Front Wanderers.